Cyphrme/QRGenJS/README.md

 https://typefully.com/DanHollick/qr-codes-T7tLlNi

 # Developement

-TypeScript Compiling, `esbuild` minification and UMD Module.
+TypeScript Compiling, `esbuild` minification, and UMD Module.

 The demo (index.html) is with "old" code, but works for our purposes.